Extract from a YouTube URL

 Turn one video transcript into blog outlines, newsletters, LinkedIn posts, TikTok scripts, summaries, and quote banks.

 It is a tool for turning a YouTube video URL into readable transcript text by using available captions or subtitles.
-In Kollab, the transcript can immediately become notes, summaries, quotes, scripts, or follow-up tasks.
+In Kollab, the transcript can immediately become notes, summaries, quotes, scripts, prompt libraries, or follow-up tasks.

 Yes, you can start with regular YouTube links, youtu.be links, embeds, or Shorts links.
 The result depends on whether usable captions or subtitle tracks are available for that video.